Tips for troubleshooting Decision Data Store nodes

 netstat -an | grep 9042commands.Ports 7000 and 9042 must listen to an IP address that is accessible from other nodes.
 The Cassandra database is available when port 7000 is in the LISTEN state.
 When port 7000 is in the ESTABLISH state, Cassandra is available and other nodes are connected to this computer's Cassandra instance.
 When port 9032 is in the LISTEN state, the DataStax driver clients can query the node.
 For more information, see Data Nodes on Pega Platform.

 Check the logs for PEGA0085 alert.
 If PEGA0085 is displayed, check the available disk space for the DDS nodes.For more information, see PEGA0085 alert: Decision Data Store disk space below threshold.

 If you cannot troubleshoot issues that you are experiencing, contact Pega Product Support and provide the following details:

-- Cassandra and Pega logs.
-For more information, see Log files tool.
+- Cassandra and Pega Platform logs.
+For more information, see Viewing logs.